alexholmes/blog/_posts/2012-10-20-hadoop-unit-testing-with-minimrcluster.markdown

       ...

 The trick here is that the JobTracker is expecting `hadoop.log.dir` to be set in the system properties, which it isn't in our example, causing the NPE.
+As it turns out this is a bug (see [MAPREDUCE-2785](https://issues.apache.org/jira/browse/MAPREDUCE-2785)) which according to Jira will be fixed in the Hadoop 1.1 release (thanks to Steve for that information).
 The fix is simple - override the `setUp()` method in ClusterMapReduceTestCase and set the Hadoop log directory:

     @Override